Skip to content

 1. Start and quit TexWorks.
 (This creates the dictionary directory for the next steps.)

-2. Download the dictionary files en_GB.dic and en_GB.aff, there are copies here at Exeter.
+2. Download the dictionary files en_GB.dic and en_GB.aff.
+For convenience there are copies in a zipped directory here:

-3. You should find a TeXworks resources folder inside the Library folder of your Home folder.
-There should be a dictionaries subdirectory, but it is initially empty.
-Move en_GB.dic and en_GB.aff files into the empty folder 'Home:Library:TeXworks:dictionaries' , and then re-start TeXworks.
+3. The MacTex installer should create a dictionaries subdirectory, but it is initially empty.
+Move the en_GB.dic and en_GB.aff files into the empty folder '~/Library/TeXworks/dictionaries/' and then re-start TeXworks.

 Windows